SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-modern-stateless-auth-works/rule.md

 #### Token Expiry and Refresh Mechanism

-* JWTs typically have an expiration time set by the issuer.
-Once expired, the user must re-authenticate to obtain a new token
+* JWTs typically have an expiration time set by the issuer; Once expired, the user must re-authenticate to obtain a new token
 * Often, a refresh token mechanism is employed, where a longer-lived refresh token is issued alongside the JWT
 * The refresh token can be used to sliently obtain new access tokens without requiring the user to re-authenticate, enhancing the user experience while maintaining security